ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-text-alternative.md

 # Image text alternative

-Image text alternative (the `alt` attribute) helps screen reader users navigate and understand the document and provides meaningful image descriptions to search engine crawlers.
+Image text alternative (the `alt` attribute) helps screen reader users navigate and understand the document.
+It also provides meaningful image descriptions to search engine crawlers.

 ## Demo